 Best Paper AwardAlgorithms is sponsoring a Best Paper Award for the conference.
 The award will consist of 500 Swiss Francs.
 The journal is also inviting extended conference papers of MATCH-UP 2019.
 For more information, see the announcement.

 Best Paper/Poster Presentation AwardThe Director and Scientific Board of the Congressi Stefano Franscini have established a CSF Award for young scientists.
 This will be awarded to the participant that gives the best paper presentation (content and form) or poster presentation at the conference.
-To be eligible for this award, you must be a PhD student or someone who has accomplished a PhD within the last 3 years, with a maximum age of 33 years.
+To be eligible for this award, you must be a PhD student or someone who has accomplished a PhD within the last 3 years, with a maximum age of 33 years (please indicate that you are eligible when submitting a paper or poster).
 The award will consist of 500 CHF, together with a certicficate and a CSF memento.

 Important dates (provisional)

 - Final version for proceedings: 15 March 2019

 - Poster abstract submission deadline: 1 April 2019

 - Registration and accommodation / meal package deadline: 26 April 2019